flenniken/collections/docs/collection-maker.md

 * rename, convert, and make thumbnails
 * run the maker command to write `cN.json`
 * move the folder to `dist/images` and build
-* edit descriptions on the image page (admin) and set order on the maker page
+* edit descriptions in place on the index, thumbnails, and image pages
+* set order on the maker page
 * deploy, set zoom points, then publish

 [⬇](#Contents) (table of contents at the bottom)